 Yes, you should keep promises to customers.
 Don’t throw in the towel on that.
 But is it really such a black and white, life or death situation?

 Falsely “Building Organizational Resilience”

-I don’t know who needs to hear this but: exposing teams to chronic instability is not “building organizational resilience.”
+I don’t know who needs to hear this but: subjecting teams to chronic instability is not “building organizational resilience.”